nembrinj/protofablab/topics/06_3Dprint/README.md

 1) Go to [OpenSCAD’s Downloads page](https://openscad.org/downloads.html).
 2) Follow instructions for your respective operating system.

-### How to use

-…

-Save 3D objects under types of file: …

 ## Object
 ### Functionalities needed
-Before starting to compute the object, here are all the methods that will be needed to achieve it.The list and explanations are ONLY for the teddy bear we will compute.
+Before starting to compute the object, here are all the methods that will be needed to achieve it.
+The list and explanations are ONLY for the teddy bear we will compute.
 There are a multitude of functionalities that we won’t cover, but feel free to explore them in the very well explained [manual of OpenScad](https://en.wikibooks.org/wiki/OpenSCAD_User_Manual/).
 They even offer some tutorials and a handy [cheat sheet](https://openscad.org/cheatsheet/)
 ### Shapes
 The most basic method will be creating shapes such as [cubes](https://en.wikibooks.org/wiki/OpenSCAD_User_Manual/Primitive_Solids#cube) and spheres.
 In OpenScad, we go by the principle that a rectangle will be a cube with different dimensions and an eclipse a sphere that we will stretch.